 - a.
-Normal Voltage Operating Range.
+Normal voltage operating range.
 The voltage operating range limits for Generating Facilities shall be selected as a protection function that responds to abnormal Distribution System conditions and not as a voltage regulation function. - (1) Generating Facilities (11 kVA or less).
 Generating Facilities with a Gross Nameplate Rating 11 kVA or less shall be capable of operating within the limits normally experienced on the Distribution System.
-The operating range shall be selected in a manner that minimizes nuisance tripping between 106 volts and 132 volts (88-110% of Nominal Voltage) on a 120-volt base.
+The operating range shall be selected in a manner that minimizes nuisance tripping between 106 volts and 132 volts (88-110% of nominal voltage) on a 120-volt base.
+Generating Facilities shall cease to energize RPU circuits whenever the voltage at the Point of Common Coupling deviates from the allowable voltage operating range.